TomHotston/Jackcraft/README.md

 > [!CAUTION]
 > Do not press `Check for updates` as this can cause different mod versions to be installed, resulting in incompatability with the server.

+> [!NOTE]
+> Some installed mods may not update automatically when updating the pack to a new version.
+Use the `Download all` button in the `Version` tab to force update.

 7. Double click the pack to launch the game.

 8. Profit?